ncurses-piorun/esphome-nat-ap/README.md

 # esphome-nat-ap
-Repeater component for Esphome and esp-idf framework This custom ESPHome component based on https://github.com/mag1024/esphome-nat-ap.git implements WIFI repeater/extender functionality for ESP32s.
+Repeater component for Esphome and esp-idf framework.
+This custom ESPHome component based on https://github.com/mag1024/esphome-nat-ap.git implements WIFI repeater/extender functionality for ESP32s.
 Specifically, it runs a SoftAP (in addition to the existing wifi connection), and configures it to perform NAT.
 Only works with the `esp-idf` framework (not Arduino).